Porgramming-Hero-web-course/batch-4-assignment-1-safkat07/blog.md

 printUserId("ABC123"); // Works with a string
 ```

-With union types, you can avoid creating separate functions or complex checks, making the code easier to write and maintain.
+With union types, we can avoid creating separate functions or complex checks, making the code easier to write and maintain.

 ## What are Intersection Types??